pgiardiniere/personal-site/src/lib/posts/draft-implementing-knn-and-svm.md

 * Browse the full [cs231n series](http://pc2:5173/blog/category/cs231n).
 * See the source code in the [knn](https://github.com/pgiardiniere/cs231n/blob/main/assignment1/knn.ipynb) and [svm](https://github.com/pgiardiniere/cs231n/blob/main/assignment1/svm.ipynb) notebooks.

-New comments will be made exclusively in info boxes like this one.
+New comments are found exclusively in info boxes like this one.

 </Info>